MUSC Bulletin | College of Nursing

 Withdrawal from the Program

 When withdrawing from the program, the student notifies the Program Director and reviews and signs the “University Withdrawal/Leave of Absence” form and a “Request for Course Add and/or Drop” forms completed by the Office of Student Services.
-These completed forms are then forwarded to the Associate Dean for Academics for final approval and then placed in the student’s academic record.
+These completed forms are then forwarded to the Director of Student Services for final approval and then placed in the student’s academic record.

 Any student who withdraws from the program of study at the College of Nursing voluntarily and then would like to return should submit a new application for admission to the MUSC Office of Enrollment Management.
 The new application should include a typewritten letter stating the circumstance that resulted in the student’s withdrawing from the program and reason(s) that readmission to the program is justified.